 Fans are like the internet of yester year.
 We can not imagine life sans one, especially in a hot environment.
 It is one of the most important things that put a smile on our faces when we return home from a hot, humid and unforgiving day we spend working so hard!
 In ancient times, this smile was free when fans were ‘hand-operated’.
 Now it comes with a cost, albeit an affordable one.
 And that my dear friends, is electricity, which costs money.
 So, let us take a look at the consumption of this wonderful appliance.

 Before generalizing about the savings, making an informed decision is always wise.
 In order to do that, let’s get to know the most common types of fans available in the market.

-The folding fan – Also called a Japanese (or Oriental) folding fan, you just flap it near your face to get instant, short bursts of wind.
-This is one of the most ideal fan you can purchase.
-Why? a) it is cheap; b) it is portable; c) it is ergonomic; and d) it does not cost electricity!
+Also called a Japanese (or Oriental) folding fan, you just flap it near your face to get instant, short bursts of wind.
+This is one of the most ideal fans you can purchase.
+Why? a) it is cheap; b) it is portable; c) it is ergonomic, and d) it does not cost electricity!
 Well it can not beat the price of the local newspaper or a magazine in your local barber’s shop.
 But its ergonomic design arguably helps your wrists last longer while you are flapping away.

-The table fan – This is a miniature version of the ceiling fan, which can be kept on a – you guessed it – table!
-Some similar, bigger capacity fans have a long support which keep them upright; and these are called pedestal fans or mist fans.
+This is a miniature version of the ceiling fan, which can be kept on a – you guessed it – table!
+Some similar, bigger capacity fans have long support which keep them upright; and these are called pedestal fans or mist fans.

 Considering a rate of $0.15 per unit and 24-hour use, a fan uses as low as $2.19 [ (0.02 units) x (24 hours) x (365 days) ÷ (12 months) x ($0.15) ] or as high as $12.045 worth of electricity per month.
 Not bad!